camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/get-query.html.md

 Result
 ------

-A json array of authorization objects.
+A JSON array of authorization objects.
 Each group object has the following properties:

 <table class="table table-striped">